 Sometimes what scares us becomes reduced by maturity and knowledge.
 I don’t think there’s a closet out there that can spook me today as it did when I was little.
 Other fears take some investigation and mental toughness to overcome.
 When I was in college I walked a few blocks from my apartment to the campus.
 It just happened that one of those blocks was full of dogs – big Saint Bernards, small yappers and two very mean, aggressive dogs.
 I usually walked on the other side of the street from the yard with the two mean dogs.
 If you walked in front of the house, they would come barreling toward you, growling and barking, drool flying from out between very large sets of teeth and then they would get jerked back by their chains right at the small yard fence.
 This time I was lost in thought and I was only halfway across the street, when here came the dogs, one white, one black, both mean as anything.
 I was transfixed on them, waiting for the chain to jerk them back, but it didn’t.
-They leaped the small fence and had me “cornered” in the middle of the street, snarling, barking and snapping the whole time.
+One leaped the small fence and had me “cornered” in the middle of the street, snarling, barking and snapping the whole time.
 I kept eye contact, except for one moment when a car passed by on the cross street and I looked up.
-In that brief moment, one of the dogs whipped behind me and tried to bite the back of my knee.
+In that brief moment, the dog whipped behind me and tried to bite the back of my knee.
 It put a tooth hole in my pants, but missed my leg.
 All the other dogs on the street were barking, including one in the house behind me.
 I heard the lady tell her little yapper to be quiet and she closed the front door without offering any help.
 I was getting desperate and I had no idea how I was going to get through this when suddenly rocks started pelting the dogs and they went back into their yard.
-I was rescued by the mail letter carrier who had started chucking rocks at the dogs from the corner across the street.
+I was rescued by the mail letter carrier who had started chucking rocks at the dog from the corner across the street.